technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/emulator/gettingstarted.md

 ---

+## Install ProBuilder

+In order for the emulator to load the textures of the Visualization Studio correctly, you will need to install ProBuilder as it was used to build the emulator.
+You can find a tutorial for how to install ProBuilder [here](https://docs.unity3d.com/Packages/com.unity.probuilder@4.0/manual/installing.html).

+---

 ## Download the 3D camera package

 Below you will find the link to a github repo with the emulator package.
 You will want to download the package file named ```3DEmulator.unitypackage```.